 The John E. Robbins Library welcomes gifts of books and other information resources that extend and complement existing collections.
-Materials, which the Library needs, may include any of the following if they support current teaching and research undertaken at the university:
+The library is specifically interested in resources pertaining to Manitoba local and regional history, and those pertaining to Indigenous language, literature, culture, traditions, worldviews, etc.—particularly about Indigenous peoples living in Canada.
+Materials that the Library needs may include any of the following if they support current teaching and research undertaken at the university:

 - Archival material